Services For You

 Court of Protection & Deputyship Order

-A Deputy is an individual that is appointed by the Court of Protection to make decisions for a person who is no longer able to make decisions for themselves.
-A Deputy would normally be a family member or close friend, however, a professional person such as a solicitor can be appointed.
+The ‘Deputy’ is an individual that is appointed by the Court of Protection to make decisions for a person who is no longer able to make decisions for themselves.
+Typically, a deputy would be a family member or close friend.
+However, you can also appoint a professional person, such as a solicitor.

 A Deputyship Order allows an individual the same access to your personal affairs that an LPA would do, had once been executed.
-If this has happened, you should contact our specialist LPA solicitors who can provide you with all the information you need, offering you sensitive guidance and practical
+If this has happened, you should contact our specialist LPA solicitors, who can provide you with all the information you need, offering you sensitive guidance and practical advice.

 We will always ensure you are fully aware of all costs involved and your solicitor will explain these to you.
-We offer fixed fees on one Lasting Power of Attorney (either Property and Financial Affairs or Health and Welfare) at £450 plus VAT, both Lasting Power of Attorney for one person at £600 plus VAT and for couples, all four Lasting Powers of Attorney for £800 plus VAT.
-A Court Registration Fee of £82 is required in addition to our fees.
+We offer fixed fees on one Lasting Power of Attorney (either Property and Financial Affairs or Health and Welfare) at £450 plus VAT, both Lasting Power of Attorney for one person at £750 plus VAT and for couples, all four Lasting Powers of Attorney for £1000 plus VAT.
+A Court Registration Fee of £82 per Lasting Power of Attorney document is required in addition to our fees.
 However, this Court Registration Fee is subject to income and could be less or reduced to nil if on certain benefits.

-The standard charges awarded by the Court for a Deputyship Application are £950.00 plus VAT together with a Court fee of £385.00.
+Standard charges awarded by the Court for a Deputyship Application are £950.00 plus VAT together with a Court fee of £371.00.
 A solicitor will discuss this with you are the outset of any enquiry.
 More information on our fees and disbursements can be found by clicking here:

 Our Lasting Power of Attorney Team